-We support Myanmar's education sector through working in partnership with the Ministry of Education and enabling access to the UK's experience and expertise in priority areas of education reform.
+We have supported Myanmar's education sector through working in partnership with the national HE sector committees/bodies/ organisations and enabling access to the UK's experience and expertise in priority areas of education reform.

-We organise international policy dialogues in Myanmar, bringing together key stakeholders and creating a platform to engage with British education institutions and organisations, national bodies, consultants and other international experts.
+We have organised international policy dialogues in Myanmar, bringing together key stakeholders and create a platform to engage with British education institutions and organisations, national bodies, consultants and other international experts.

-We arrange study tours to the UK for high-level decision makers to familiarise themselves with how the UK sector operates and to raise awareness in the UK of Myanmar's education sector.
+We have arranged study tours to the UK for high-level decision makers to familiarise themselves with how the UK sector operates and to raise awareness in the UK of Myanmar's education sector.

 Through our education activities, we aim to build long term, trusting relationships and partnerships between the UK and Myanmar.

-One of the British Council’s education projects, Towards Results in Education and English (TREE) is one component of the five-year Myanmar – UK Partnership for Education (MUPE) programme funded by Foreign Commonwealth and Development Office (FCDO).
+One of the British Council’s current education projects, Towards Results in Education and English (TREE) is a component of the five-year Myanmar – UK Partnership for Education (MUPE) programme funded by Foreign Commonwealth and Development Office (FCDO).